stub42/pytz/src/README.txt

 >>> utc_dt2.strftime(fmt)
 '2006-03-26 21:34:59 UTC+0000'

-You can also take shortcuts when dealing with the UTC side of timezone conversions.
-Normalize and localize are not really necessary because there are no daylight savings time transitions to deal with.
+You can take shortcuts when dealing with the UTC side of timezone conversions.
+Normalize and localize are not really necessary when there are no daylight savings time transitions to deal with.

 >>> utc_dt = datetime.utcfromtimestamp(1143408899).replace(tzinfo=utc)